Package 'archeofrag'

 Description

-Returns the cohesion value of two stratigraphic layers (or any other type of archeological spatial units).
-Must be used after weighting the edges with frag.edges.weighting.
+Returns the cohesion value of two archaeological spatial units (layers or any other type of spatial units).

 Usage